packetpirate/ADND_Enhanced/README.md

 and the infamous THAC0.

 CHANGES:
- - Added spell tables.
+ - Added foundation for Character Sheet class.

 TODO:
- - Add XML files containing the data for the remaining tables.
- - Work on Character class to keep track of character information, such as inventory and stats.
+ - Continue work on CharacterSheet class to keep track of character information, such as inventory and stats.
  - Add functionality to Character menu.